navi-language/website/learn.md

 }
 ```

-If you decalre the array type, then you can assigment a array without the type prefix.
+If you declare the array type, then you can assign an array without the type prefix.

 ```nv
 let items: [string] = { "Rust", "Navi" };